Housing Navigation Menu

-Reach for Resources provides therapeutic services and support to help people with disabilities maximize their independence, integrate into the community, and live their lives to the fullest.
+Reach for Resources provides therapeutic services and support to help people living in the Minneapolis metro area with disabilities maximize their independence, integrate into the community, and live their lives to the fullest.
 Our services to individuals and families include Waivers (DD, SILS, SES, CADI, and elderly), mental health support services (ARMHS, CTSS, Children's Mental Health Case Managment, counseling), therapeutic recreation and respite.

 REM MinnesotaWebsite: www.remminnesota.com

 Contact Person: Kathy Larson